chaupal/jxta-c/win32/README.txt

 You have to specify the environment variables (APACHE2, XML2, ZLIB, SQLITE3 and OPENSSL) to the location of the necessary libraries.
-It is assumed that the headers are located in the subdirectory "include", the DLLs in the subdirtectory "bin" and the link libraries in the subdirectory "lib".
+It is assumed that the headers are located in the subdirectory "include", the DLLs in the subdirectory "bin" and the link libraries in the subdirectory "lib".
 For instance, zlib.h is located at $(ZLIB)/include.
+The expat-stuff does not reside in an own directory for historical reasons; the library and the header file need to be put into the APACHE2 directory.

 Building the sources
 ====================

-Open with Visual Studio .NET 2003 the project file jxta.sln in the directory "win32".
+Open with Visual Studio .NET 2005 the project file jxta.sln in the directory "win32".
 Afterwards, press F7 to build the JXTA libraries and all examples.